wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/pagination.md

    where:

    * `hasNext` indicates that the next page exists.
-   * `lastItem` is the last address in the current page.
+   * `lastItem` is the last address on the current page.
-   * `items` — the page of the distribution of the asset by addresses.
+   * `items` is the page of the distribution of the asset by addresses.

 2. Obtain the next page: specify the `lastItem` value as the `after` request parameter.